jagenjo/gameshouse/guides/README.md

 this.main = TestGameCore;
 ```

-### The Game Client
+## The Game Client

-Here is an example of a game client
+Here is an example of a game client.

+Your HTML must include the SDK located in the games folder ```../gamesSDKClient.js``` to gain access to all the features.

 ```js
 var TestGame = {